Frequently Asked Questions

 What is Salespeak.ai's pricing model?

-Salespeak.ai offers flexible, month-to-month contracts with usage-based pricing determined by the number of conversations per month.
-Plans range from a free Starter plan (25 conversations/month) to paid Growth plans (starting at $600/month for 150 conversations) and custom Enterprise plans for higher volumes. (source)
+Salespeak.ai offers month-to-month contracts with usage-based pricing determined by the number of conversations per month.
+Plans include a free Starter plan (25 conversations/month), Growth plans starting at $600/month for 150 conversations, and custom Enterprise plans for higher volumes.
+Pricing

 What features are included in the Salespeak.ai Starter plan?